CLIENT ACCOUNTS

 The answers to the questions above may help inform how you address plan needs by using the levers of thoughtful plan design.

-Here are several plan design best practices you should consider discussing with your client if they are not already in place.
+Here are several plan design best practices you should consider discussing with your client if they are not already in place:

-• Auto enrollment.
-Start new eligible employees — and maybe some long-standing employees — saving as early as possible.
+• Auto-enrollment.
+Start new eligible employees – and maybe some long-standing employees – saving as early as possible.

 • Investment re-enrollment.
-The more than a decade-long equity bull market has benefitted many participants’ retirement balances.
+The more than a decade-long equity bull market has benefited many participants’ retirement balances.
 But there may be participants who missed out by not being invested in appropriate investments.
-An investment re-enrollment, where all participants are swept into a default investment (usually an age-appropriate target date fund) unless they opt out, is a great tool to do just that.
+An investment re-enrollment, where participants are swept into a default investment (usually an age-appropriate target date fund) unless they opt out, is a great tool to do just that.

 Address the three types of retirement plan investors